An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Luminosity, Color, and Star Count Evaluations

 \citet{Terry2020} re-analyzed select WFC3 Bulge Treasury program data in the context of the RGBTDS, focusing on the Stanek Window, the field closest to the RGBTDS fields.
 They concluded that the Besan{\c c}on v1612 \citep{Robin2003,Robin2012b} and Galaxia v0.7.2 \citep{Sharma2011} Galactic models underpredict bulge star counts by $\sim33-75$\% in I- and H- band, while GalMod \citep{Pasetto2016,Pasetto2018,Pasetto2019} overpredicted star counts but only slightly ($\sim5-10$\%) in H-band. \citet{Kondo2023} compared their {\tt genstars} model H-band star counts to these as well and found good agreement until $H>19.5$, where their model under-predicts dim star counts.

 \citet{Terry2020} trimmed their stellar catalog by proper motion to select only bulge stars and corrected for photometric completeness and proper motion cut efficiency.
-In Figure \ref{fig:treasury_stanek}, we compare their resulting bulge-only LFs to a bulge-only SP-H25 catalog. \synthpop simulates stars by population, so the simulated bulge stars are identified by population of origin rather than a proper motion cut.
+With \synthpopp, we can identify bulge stars by their population of origin in the simulation rather than a proper motion cut.
+In Figure \ref{fig:treasury_stanek}, we compare selected \citet{Terry2020} Table 5 bulge-only LFs (no uncertainties provided) to a bulge-only SP-H25 catalog.
 Here, we see an average of 7\% over-prediction in J-band counts per bin and 22\% in H-band counts per bin.